Overview of this Section

 Griffin is increasingly recognised as a pioneering modern architect; he believed that architectural problems required fresh thinking rather than adherence to traditional approaches.
 This concept embraced not only the design of a building, but also extended to its construction.
 The Fishwick house demonstrates clearly his conviction that, where practical, new materials and technologies should be explored and adopted unhesitatingly.

 In Sydney at the time, most houses had red brick walls, hardwood floors with tongue-and-groove floorboards and pitched Marseilles tile roofs.
 In contrast, the basic structure of the Fishwick house was certainly radical.
 Its exterior walls were made entirely from locally quarried sandstone blocks.
 These supported five large reinforced concrete slabs which were shaped to act variously as ceilings, upper floors and terraces or decks.
 The customary wooden flooring of bearers, joists and floorboards was used only for the living area floors and those of the main and second bedrooms.
-As described below, there were no voids below the lower level floorboards so most of the house’s service pipes and cables were confined to be routed below the bedroom floors only.
+As described below, there were no voids below the lower level floorboards so it was extremely difficult to find access ways for most of the house’s service pipes and cables..
 This was the source of many maintainance problems.

 • Foundations & ground-level floors.
 Almost all of the perimeter walls of the house were bedded directly onto the underlying sandstone platform, thus providing a very stable structure.
 In a number of cases, these load-bearing walls were positioned deeply into carefully cut recesses in the stone so that the building was truly of, and embedded, in its landscape.